suraj31204/WEATHER-DASHBOARD/README.md

 **MENTOR NAME**: NEELA SANTHOSH

-# DESCRIPTION :  ### Internship Task Description: Weather Dashboard Development
+# DESCRIPTION :   Weather Dashboard Development

 During the one-month internship at CodeTech IT Solutions, I worked on developing a **Weather Dashboard** application as part of the React.js Web Development domain.
 Under the mentorship of **Neela Santhosh**, the internship was an enriching experience that allowed me to gain hands-on expertise in web development, API integration, and front-end engineering.
 Below is a detailed description of the tasks I performed during the project.